Richard Schiff: Career

 Schiff starred in Past Life.
 He also had a recurring role in Criminal Minds: Suspect Behavior as FBI Director Jack Fickler.
 Schiff had a recurring role in The Cape.
 He also has guest-starred on Any Human Heart with Jim Broadbent playing the role of a psychiatrist and on White Collar's second-season episode 15.
 He also played the role of an ex-CIA agent in a terrorist organization in Johnny English Reborn.
 In April 2011, Schiff returned to the London West End in the play Smash!
 He played opposite Rob Lowe in the drama Knife Fight, and starred opposite Josh Duhamel, Rosario Dawson and Bruce Willis in Fire with Fire.
 Schiff played an important plot character in three episodes of CBS's NCIS, bridging seasons 9 and 10, as Harper Dearing, the replacement for Osama bin Laden on the Most Wanted Wall for attacks against the United States Navy.

 Schiff was cast to star in the Showtime series House of Lies, starring Kristen Bell and Don Cheadle.
 He also starred in the TV movie Innocent with Bill Pullman.
 He had a recurring guest role in the TV series Once Upon A Time and joined Helen Hunt and former West Wing star Bradley Whitford in the movie Decoding Annie Parker.
 Schiff starred in the political series Chasing The Hill.

-In late 2012 and early 2013 he portrayed George Aaronow in a Broadway revival of Glengarry Glen Ross.
+In late 2012 and early 2013, he portrayed George Aaronow in a Broadway revival of Glengarry Glen Ross.
 He portrayed Erie Smith in a revival of the Eugene O'Neill play, Hughie, at the Shakespeare Theatre Company in Washington, D.C., in February and March 2013, and Dr. Emil Hamilton in Zack Snyder's 2013 Superman film, Man of Steel.
 In September 2014, Schiff returned to the West End in a revival of Speed-the-Plow by David Mamet, co-starring Lindsay Lohan.
 In 2015, Schiff appeared as Dwayne Johnson's character's boss on HBO's Ballers.
 Around the same time, he also had roles in the films Kill the Messenger, The Automatic Hate, and Take Me to the River.
+Schiff appeared on Mom in the episode "Pure Evil and a Free Piece of Cheesecake", in which he was reunited with his West Wing co-star Allison Janney.

-Schiff had a regular role on the TNT's crime drama Murder in the First as David Hertzberg.
+Schiff had a regular role on the TNT's crime drama Murder in the First in 2014 as David Hertzberg.
 The show also starred Taye Diggs, Kathleen Robertson, and Tom Felton.